About La Trobe University Football Club

 Andy, former Premiership Coach at the Club, returns as Senior Coach for our men in 2020.

 Andy played 112 senior games for La Trobe and was selected in the 1977-1986 Club Team of the Decade.
 Andy returned to coach the La Trobe Senior Men between 1999-2001, where he won the VAFA Division 2 Premiership in 1999.
 He was selected as Coach of the Clubs 1997-2006 Team of the Decade.
 Andy spent a further nine seasons as a Senior Assistant coaching in VAFA Premier Division with St Kevin’s OB in 2002-03, Maznod OC in VAFA Premier B Division 2004-08 and VAFA Representative Teams in 2009-10.

 Jaryd joined the Club in 2017 as Senior Coach for our women, reaching the finals in 2018.
 Jaryd has an enthusiastic drive for development as a coach and for his players which has been evident in the consistent improvement over the past three seasons.

 Jaryd played his junior football with the Mildura FC and Old Camberwell Grammarians before playing with Masala FC the past five seasons, where he won the reserve leading goal kicking (2017 & 2018), and reserve runners up best and fairest (2016, 2017 & 2018).
 Jaryd join La Trobe in 2019 where he won the Reserve Men leading goal kicking and third in the best and fairest.

-Edward and Jake both joined the Club in 2013 as players and will now take on the Reserve Men’s Coaching role as joint coaches in 2019.
+Edward and Jake both joined the Club in 2013 as players and become Reserve Men’s Joint-Coaches in 2019.